 Classification of Pauillac wine: Pauillac is perhaps the most famous Bordeaux wine producing commune in the Medoc.
 This is easy to explain.
 Pauillac is the home to 3 of the 5 First Growths, Chateau Lafite Rothschild , Chateau Latour and Chateau Mouton Rothschild .
 Chateau Mouton Rothschild is the only wine to have been promoted since the original classification took place in 1855.
+Mouton Rothschild is also the only First Growth that remains in the hands of the same family that owned the estate at the time of the original 1855 Classification.
 Aside from 3 First Growths, you will also find that two Second Growths also call Pauillac their home.
 Only one 4th growth is located in Pauillac.
 But 12 chateaux, ranked as a Fifth Growth are situated in Pauillac!
 There is something else to consider, there was a time not that long ago when many Pauillac 5th growth estates were sold to consumers based on their previous reputations.
 That is not the case today.

 Now, the vast majority of chateau in Pauillac are pushing the envelope trying to produce the best Bordeaux wine possible.
 And not just the Fifth Growths, the two Pichons, Pichon Lalande and Pichon Baron are locked in a struggle to make the best Pauillac they can!
 Aside from classified growths from 1855, 6 Cru Bourgeois classified chateau come from the Pauillac appellation with Chateau Pibran at the head of the pack.
 With only 6 chateaux classified as Cru Bourgeois, Pauillac has the least amount of Cru Bourgeois estates of any other major Bordeaux appellation.
 Pauillac continues embracing organic and biodynamic farming techniques.
 In fact, Chateau Pontet Canet was the first classified growth to earn certification for being 100% biodynamic.